AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/hybrid-client-procedure.md

 1. Select **Close**.

    **Note:** In the list of secrets, the **Client Id** is still visible.
 If you did not save the client secret, select the client in the list and use the `Details` pane to remove the old secret and add a new secret.

+## Edit a client

+To edit an existing client:

+1. Select an existing client.

+1. Select **Edit Client**.

+1. Make any desired changes to the Allow Refresh Token checkbox, Allowed Redirect URL(s), and Allowed Logout Redirect URL(s).

+1. Select **Save**.

+## Create a new secret

+To create a new secret for an existing client:

+1. Select **Add Secret** in the `Details` pane.

+1. (Optional) In the **Description** field, enter a description for the client secret.

+1. In the **Expiration Date** field, enter a date and time that the secret expires.

+   Ensure that the expiration date is valid for the secret.
+By default, the secret is set to expire one year after creation.
+Select the **Never Expires** checkbox to specify that the secret does not expire.
+Secrets can be deleted later, including secrets that are set to never expire.

+1. Select **Add**.

+## Edit secret details

+To edit secret details for a client:

+1. Select an existing secret and select **Edit Secret** in the `Details` pane.

+1. Make any changes and select **Save**.

+## Remove a secret

+To remove a secret from a client:

+1. Select an existing secret and select **Remove Secret** in the `Details` pane.

+1. Select **Remove** to confirm.

 ## Related links